fernandocastor/fernandocastor.github.io/_posts/2015-10-28-the-most-popular-questions-on-stackoverflow.markdown

 date:   2015-10-28 11:39:06
 categories: concurrency
 ---
-We have conducted a study on the most popular questions about concurrent programming on [StackOverflow](http://www.stackoverflow.com).
+We (mainly [Gustavo Pinto](http://www.gustavopinto.org), with a little help from [myself](https://sites.google.com/a/cin.ufpe.br/castor/) and [Weslley Torres](https://twitter.com/weslleytorres)) have conducted a study on the most popular questions about concurrent programming on [StackOverflow](http://www.stackoverflow.com).
 Our goal with this study was to understand the practical problems faced by software developers when using concurrent programming abstractions.
 These are the 10 most popular questions:

 1. [Q588866](http://stackoverflow.com/questions/588866/) "What's the difference between the atomic and nonatomic attributes?"